alexanderajju/alexanderajju.github.io/Writeups/Spectra/Spectra.md

 title: Spectra
 date: 2021-06-26
 publish: True
 description: "Spectra is an easy difficulty Linux machine which has an Issue Software Tracker build on Wordpress.The directory listing discloses credentials which can be used to gain access to administration dashboard of the wordpress.
-Using a reverse shell inital access to the box is made From the administrator dashboard.
+Using a reverse shell initial access to the box is made From the administrator dashboard.
 By further enumerating the system new credentials can be found in plain text and thus lateral movement can be achieved to another user.
-Finally exploting sudo perssion to init demon service to gain root."
+Finally exploiting sudo perssion to init demon service to gain root."
 ---

 # Skills Learned